LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - **Hold**: continuously tunes in to a channel when a signal is received.
 - **Pause**: tunes in to that signal for a specified duration (*Scan Delay*) and then resumes scan.
 - **Stop**: the scan mode will exits on the first valid received signal.

+#### Scan on Boot<!-- linebreak -->

+This setting controls whether the radio automatically starts scanning when its turned on (booted up).
+The default for this setting is Off.

 #### Squelch UHF<!-- linebreak -->